hancse/twozone_housemodel/README.rst

 Installation
 ------------

-To use the package `edumud`, install it in a Python environment:
+To use the package `housemodel`, install it in a Python environment:

 .. code-block:: console